 2Inquire about products or purchases.
 When travelling in southern India, it is likely you will want to buy something at one point or another.
 Here are some phrases that will allow you do that.
 How much is …? – … idhu yeshtu? or … bele eshtuWhere can I go shopping? – naanu shopping maadalu yelli hoga bekuWhat is this? – Ī ēnu?Please weigh correctly – dayavittu sariyaagi tooka maadiSorry I do not have change – kshamisi nanna hattira change-illaGive the change – Change-kodiPlease remove damaged / rotten ones – dayavittu damage-aagirodanu thegeyiriI don’t want cover – nanage cover-bedaI have a bag – nanna hathira bag-ide

 3Give orders to domestic help.
 In southern India, it is not uncommon to see domestic help in many homes and maids are a standard facet at hotels.
 As such, it is important to be able to speak with the domestic help and, when necessary, give them orders.
-Some phrases that should be helpful include:How much do you charge? – neevu eshtu duddu thagothiraa?You are expensive, I can’t afford it – neevu duddu jaasthi keluthira, naanu eshtu koduvudakke aagollaWhich other houses do you in around here? – neevu illi bere yaava manegalalli kelsa maaduthiraa?What is your mobile number? – nimma mobile number enu?Take down my mobile number – nanna mobile number thagolliWhat time can you come? – neevu yaava time-ge baruthiraa?Come by … in the morning – neevu belagge … gantege barabekuPlease be on time – dayavittu time sariyaagi banniFor sweeping – kasa gudisokeFor moping – nela oresokeFor washing clothes – batte ogeyokeFor washing utensils – paatree tholeyokeFor cooking – aduge maadokeHow much would you charge for cooking? – neevu aduge maadoke eshtu duddu thagothiraa?How much would you charge for sweeping, moping and washing utensils?- neevu kasa gudisoke, nela oresoke matte paatre tholeyoke eshtu duddu thagothiraa?
+Some phrases that should be helpful include:How much do you charge? – neevu eshtu duddu thagothiraa?You are expensive, I can’t afford it – neevu duddu jaasthi keluthira, naanu eshtu koduvudakke aagollaWhich other houses do you work in around here? – neevu illi bere yaava manegalalli kelsa maaduthiraa?What is your mobile number? – nimma mobile number enu?Take down my mobile number – nanna mobile number thagolliWhat time can you come? – neevu yaava time-ge baruthiraa?Come by … in the morning – neevu belagge … gantege barabekuPlease be on time – dayavittu time sariyaagi banniFor sweeping – kasa gudisokeFor moping – nela oresokeFor washing clothes – batte ogeyokeFor washing utensils – paatree tholeyokeFor cooking – aduge maadokeHow much would you charge for cooking? – neevu aduge maadoke eshtu duddu thagothiraa?How much would you charge for sweeping, moping and washing utensils?- neevu kasa gudisoke, nela oresoke matte paatre tholeyoke eshtu duddu thagothiraa?

 4Talk to your cab driver.
 When travelling in southern India, you will most likely take a ride in a cab at some point.
 Some useful phrases for speaking with your cab driver are :Please drive slowly – dayavittu (gaadiyannu) nidhaanavaagi chalaisiTurn right – right thirugiTurn left – left thirugiGo straight – straight hogiStop – nillisiDo not talk on phone while driving – drive-maaduvaaga phone maadabediWear a seat belt – seat belt haakikolliDo not jump signals – signal haarisabediMind the road humps – road naliruva humps nodi (gaadi) chalaisiPlease wait for 5 minutes, I will come – dayavittu 5 minutes wait-maadi, naanu barutheneCome on time tomorrow – naale time sariyaagi banni